FreunzWa/FW_sync/physics/thermodynamics.md

         * eg @use wheel pump == the pump gets warm @doing work on a gas increasses the thermal energy (first law of thermodynamics)
         * an adiabatic process is a processs which has no time for a transfer of thermal energy with the environment, instead the energy is transferred to teh surroundings only inthe form of work

+# Thermodynamic processes
+- isochoric process (constant volume process)
+    + process that takes place at constant volume, usu requirea rigid container. unusual in biological systems.
+    + a work for an isochoric process is 0 as the change in volume is 0, thus the energy change is totally caused by the change in heat energy.

 # thermal expansion of solids and liquids
 + change in volume @change in temperature (eg in thermometer)